| WATCHPOINT: This protection against the fuel pump running if

 By-pass switch

 If the car is fitted with a Weber 500 or a Holley carb and a very open air filter such as a K & N when it is not used for some days the fuel in the carb evaporates and the pump has to run for several minutes to refill it.
-In these circumstances it can save wear and tear on the starter and battery to fit a dashboard mounted push button operated by-pass switch.
+Ditto for an EFI vehciles that has not been used for a long time.